Network Access Control (NAC) Solutions

 Enforce posture checks (OS version, security agents, patch level), and block or remediate noncompliant machines.

-Only trusted, secure devices gain access — reducing risk.
+Only trusted, secure devices gain access — reducing risk through structured secure network admission control solutions.

 Lateral Movement & Insider Risk

-Micro-segmentation, dynamic isolation, context-aware access—limit lateral spread by role, time, behavior.
+Micro-segmentation, dynamic isolation, context-aware access—limit lateral spread by role, time, and behavior as part of broader zero-trust network architecture in UAE.

 Even if one node is compromised, it can’t freely traverse the network.